zorun/ansible-role-nsd/README.md

 to have masters and slaves for the same zone handled by Ansible, since Ansible can just push the zone data to all servers (so, they can all be masters).

+You could workaround this limitation by simply calling this role multiple times with different machines and different configuration.

 There are cases where having multiple masters whose zone is pushed by Ansible would probably not be desirable:

 - dynamic DNS records (which isn't supported by NSD anyway)
-- DNSSEC (you could always generate DNSSEC signatures in ansible, but it's awkward)

-Thus, these use-cases are not supported.

-Of course, you can workaround this limitation by simply calling this role multiple times with different machines and different configuration.
+- DNSSEC (I have no experience with DNSSEC, contributions welcome)

 ## License